 - ask about respiratory symptoms, bearing in mind that in the early stages of the condition the patient will be asymptomatic;

-- if there are any concerns to an occupational physician or respiratory physician for further assessment.
+- if there are any concerns, refer to an occupational physician or respiratory physician for further assessment.

 AFOEM and TSANZ also call for the establishment of: